Raw Wood Finish Process: Transform Your Furniture With This DIY Tutorial

 This is the perfect example of a piece most would pass up, but I encourage you to look at the character and condition of the piece, especially if it is a good price.
 I loved the look of this and knew I would be able to use it so I snagged it up right away!

-I love how stripper helps to protect the integrity of the wood as well as the details in the design of your piece.
+I love how stripper helps to protect the integrity of the wood as well as the details in the design of your piece, giving your furniture a natural look or returning it to it’s original color.

-Now there are times when stripper may not be necessary.
+Now there are times when stripper may not be necessary depending on the types of wood you are stripping.
 You can find this out by testing a small area of your piece with sandpaper.
-If a light sanding immediately reveals the natural wood, I would say skip the stripper.
+If a light sanding immediately reveals the natural appearance, I would say skip the stripper.

-If your piece has a heavy lacquer finish or topcoat, however, I would definitely start with stripper as sanding will just take so long.
+If your piece has a heavy lacquer finish or topcoat, however, I would definitely start with stripper as sanding will just take so long for raw wood furniture.

-In this case, with my cabinet, the stripper took off the glossy topcoat but it didn’t touch the heave orange stain.
-I stripped it once more, and still it was too orangey red.
+In this case, with my cabinet, the stripper took off the glossy topcoat but it didn’t touch the heavy orange stain.
+I used a second coat of Citristrip once more, and still it was too orangey red.
 Here’s a screen shot I took of the process while sharing it in my stories on Instagram –

 When I didn’t achieve the look I was going for, I then took it outside and started on the next step.